owncloud-archive/documentation/admin_manual/configuration/server/external_sites.rst

  - '_self': Opens link inside the ownCloud iframe (default)
  - '_top': Replaces current ownCloud window with the link
- - '_blank': Opens link in a new window'
+ - '_blank': Opens link in a new window